austintgriffith/Pyth.io-Site/sourceContent/exploration/deployingacontract.md

 View transaction on <a href="https://ropsten.etherscan.io/tx/0x2af7ef9e4c20b10e8fa0b5252bb9c2ab1df01b81058c3e99e87562bae47fa97d" target="_blank">etherscan.io</a>.

-Last time it took about 25 seconds to go through, but this time it took 55 seconds but the cost was $0.017 or so.
+Last time it took about 25 seconds to go through.
+This time it took 55 seconds but the cost was $0.017 or so.
 This is because the miners are not only incentivized by block mining rewards but also the gas used to run the transactions.
 It's up to them to determine which transactions are worth mining.
 We can trade cost for speed depending on our needs.

 (*Another neat tool provided by etherscan.io is the <a href="https://ropsten.etherscan.io/vmtrace?txhash=0x2af7ef9e4c20b10e8fa0b5252bb9c2ab1df01b81058c3e99e87562bae47fa97d" target="_blank">vmtrace</a>.
 You can see each step of the transaction including OPCODE and cost.
 Check out how much SSTORE is compared to everything else.*)

-One last thing to touch on is security and bugs.
-This contract is public, anyone can run the add function and anyone can see the current count.
-That's fine for now, but what if there was 100 million USD at stake... yikes!
+We should touch on security and bugs.
+This contract is public, so anyone can run the add function and anyone can see the current count.
+That's fine for now, but what if there were 100 million USD at stake... yikes!
 This makes the job of contract developers *extremely* difficult because everything you do is at the mercy of every bad actor for the rest of time.
 Every contract interaction is deterministic; we *can* determine for sure what will happen given a state and an action, but just like a move in chess, predicting every single possible outcome on a chess board is also relatively difficult.

 So what happens if we run **add()** one more time?
 Assuming no one else has already hit our contract, the count will go up just like before and we should see **256** right?
 Let's try it: